Milan Kundera

 Kundera's best-known work is The Unbearable Lightness of Being.
-Prior to the Velvet Revolution of 1989, the communist régime in Czechoslovakia banned his books.
-He leads a low-profile life and rarely speaks to the media.
-He was thought to be a contender for the Nobel Prize in Literature, and was also a nominee for other awards.
+Before the Velvet Revolution of 1989, the country's ruling Communist Party of Czechoslovakia banned his books.
+He led a low-profile life and rarely spoke to the media.
+He was thought to be a contender for the Nobel Prize in Literature and was also a nominee for other awards.

-He was awarded the 1985 Jerusalem Prize, in 1987 the Austrian State Prize for European Literature, and the 2000 Herder Prize.
+Kundera was awarded the Jerusalem Prize in 1985, the Austrian State Prize for European Literature in 1987, and the Herder Prize in 2000.
 In 2021, he received the Golden Order of Merit from the president of Slovenia, Borut Pahor.